Jake Fraley Player Props: Reds vs. Pirates

 Jake Fraley At The Plate

-- Fraley is batting .224 with two doubles, a home run and 10 walks.
+- Fraley has two doubles, a home run and 11 walks while hitting .231.

-- Fraley has driven in a run in six games this year (37.5%), including two games with multiple runs batted in.
+- In six games this year (35.3%), Fraley has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four games this season (25.0%), but has had no multi-run games.
+- He has scored in five of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.